Zanchee/CommitChecker/README.md

 - TEXT Outputs a plain text report.
 Useful for continous integration builds.
 - HTML Outputs a styled html report similar to Github's markdown.
 Useful for sharing and reporting.

+## Parsing Commits
+By default the script looks for issues in the commit message, surrounded by brackets. `[APP-123]`

 ## Configuration
 **CommitChecker** looks for a configuration file called `commit_checker.json` in the current directory and uses it to configure both required and optional parameters.